AlfonsoLRz/FasterBackprojection/README.md

-# CRT
+# Fast reconstruction of non-line-of-sight scenes
- Ray tracing using CUDA for massively parallelism.
+Implementation of multiple non-line-of-sight reconstruction algorithms using CUDA framework.